Alta-Immersive-Capstone-Project/BackEnd/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project is a collaborative project between Backend and Frontend in Immersive Alterra Academy Batch 8.
+Furthermore, this's the last project in our program towards graduation and placement section.
 However, this repo specifically contains cases which have accomplished by Backend's team.
 Backend's team has done such as:
 * Designing Entity Relation Design (ERD)'s together
 * Finishing OPEN API's carried out by division of tasks
 * Resolving from coding endpoint to unit test's carried out by division of tasks